 Dental implant surgery is no joke.
-It’s like any other type of surgery — it requires a recovery period.
+Not that anyone would expect it to be.
+But it’s just like any other type of surgery — it requires a recovery period.

 Dental Implant Recovery Time